What is a Patient Information Leaflet and why is it useful?

 The tablets are white to off-white, round, scored on one side and engraved with "10" or "20" on the other side.

-The tablets can be divided into equal halves.
+The tablets can be divided into equal doses.

 Nicorandil Tablets are available in packs of 10, 28, 30, 56 and 60 tablets in blister strips.
 Not all pack sizes may be marketed.